DFOS CLI

 | Secret | hex-encoded 32-byte Ed25519 seed |

-During identity genesis (before the DID is known), keys are stored under a temporary account (pending:<keyId>) and renamed after the DID is derived from the genesis CID.
+During identity genesis (before the DID is known), keys are stored under a temporary account (pending:<keyId>) and renamed after the DID is derived from the genesis CID — this happens in whichever backend is active.

-The CLI discovers which keys belong to which identity by querying the identity's chain state (from local store or relay) and checking which keys have private material in the keychain.
+The CLI discovers which keys belong to which identity by querying the identity's chain state (from local store or relay) and checking which keys have private material in the active backend.

 Security Properties

-- Private keys exist in memory only during signing operations
+- Private keys are loaded into memory only during signing operations

-identity keysshows keychain presence/absence, never key material- After key rotation, old keys remain in the keychain (needed for historical chain re-verification) but are no longer used for new operations
+~/.dfos/keys/at mode0600(see threat model above) identity keysshows key presence/absence, never key material- After key rotation, old keys remain in the active backend (needed for historical chain re-verification) but are no longer used for new operations

 Local-First Workflow

 The default mode is local.
-Operations are signed and stored in ~/.dfos/store/ without network access.
+Operations are signed and stored in ~/.dfos/relay.db without network access.
 Publishing to relays is explicit.

 Create-Then-Publish